 A vestibular physical therapist will perform a series of tests (such as vision and balance tests) to determine if your issues are stemming from the inner ear.
 Based on the results, the therapist will create a customized vestibular rehabilitation plan to address your specific issues.

 Below, we’ll discuss the 3 primary exercise methods that a PT may have you do as part of vestibular therapy.

 1. Gaze Stabilization Exercises

 The vestibular system plays an important role in our vision.
-This relationship is seen most clearly in the vestibulo-ocular reflex.
-That is what allows you to stay focused on an object even when your head is moving.
+This relationship is seen most clearly in the vestibulo-ocular reflex, which is what allows you to stay focused on an object even when your head is moving.

 After a concussion, this reflex can become damaged, which will cause disorientation and vertigo.

 Gaze stabilization exercises, also sometimes called eye exercises, were designed to help restore that reflex.
 It involves several exercises of increasing difficulty.
 The following is a sample exercise:

 - Sit upright in a chair.